 How to Use ISBETWEEN Function in Google Sheets

-This post explains how to use the ISBETWEEN function in Google Sheets.
+This tutorial explains how to use the ISBETWEEN function in Google Sheets.

-Purpose: We can use this function to compare a value between two other values and return TRUE or FALSE based on the test.
+Purpose: We can use this function to check whether a value (or values) falls between two other values and return TRUE or FALSE based on the result.

 ISBETWEEN Function in Google Sheets – Syntax and Arguments